jclo/vizu/README.md

   }
   $() {
   }
+  events() {
+  }
   render() {
   }
 }
 ```

 A `Vizu Web Component` is a class object that extends the class `Component` of `Vizu`.
-It implements three methods:
+It implements four methods:

   * `getInitialState`: this method is executed before the component is rendered.
 It initializes Javascript variables at their initial value.

   * `$`: this method interacts with the DOM elements of the selected `Vizu Web Component`. `$` is a wrapper around the Javascript function `querySelector` and it implements a few functions (see below).

+  * `events`: this method attaches events to the component when it is rendered in the DOM tree.

   * `render`: this method returns the component defined in a string by HTML tags.